Our team

 More about the PI:

 I am an assistant professor in the department of Urology and a full member of Indiana University Melvin and Bren Simon Comprehensive (IUSCCC).
 I became interested in metabolism early in my career.
 After completing Pharmacy School, I pursued specialized training in diabetes and the molecular mechanisms of antidiabetic agents.
 As I transitioned my research focus to cancer, I realized during my PhD and postdoctoral studies that metabolic changes are often understudied, despite being key determinants of the therapeutic efficacy of anti-cancer treatments.
-When I had the opportunity to establish my own lab and launch an independent research program, I became increasingly interested in exploring how metabolism influences cancer at the cellular and molecular levels.
+When I had the opportunity to establish my own lab and launch an independent research program, we decided to focus on exploring how metabolism influences cancer at the cellular and molecular levels.
 This line of inquiry has the potential to guide the development of more effective targeted therapies and preventive strategies.
 It also opens the door to comprehensive, personalized approaches in which tailored nutrition can be integrated during or after treatment to improve outcomes and long-term health.

 Asmaa El-Kenawi